-In addition to completing 18 units of graduate level course work, students enrolled in the M.A. in Global Politics are required to complete a Major Research Paper (MRP) in the spring/summer term following their coursework.
+In addition to completing 18 units of graduate level course work, students enrolled in the M.A. in Global Politics are required to complete a Major Research Paper (MRP) or a Collaborative MRP in the spring/summer term following their coursework.

 The major research paper (MRP) is an opportunity for students to do an extended piece of research on a topic of their choosing.
+A collaborative MRP involves the identification of a shared research interest among a group of two or more students and a division of labour that may specify both an identifiably individual component and a collaborative component that is co-authored.
 Guidance on the MRP will be provided in the MA Colloquium.
 Students will be assigned a faculty supervisor in consultation with the MA Colloquium Convenor/Political Science Advisor.
-MRPs are to be no longer than 10,000 words including all front matter, references and bibliography.
+MRPs are to be no longer than 10,000 words including all front matter, references, and bibliography.
 That normally leaves 8,000 words for the text which is the length of an average scholarly journal article.

-ONE electronic copy (PDF) of your MRP in finished form must be submitted to the Graduate Administrative Assistant, Manuela Dozzi at dozzim@mcmaster.ca by no later than 4:00 p.m. on Friday, June 25, 2021.
+ONE electronic copy (PDF) of your MRP in finished form must be submitted to the Graduate Administrative Assistant, Manuela Dozzi at dozzim@mcmaster.ca by no later than 4:00 p.m. on Friday, June 30, 2023.
 Your MRP must be prepared with a word processor, double-spaced, set to a paper size of 8 1⁄2 x 11" paper.
-The MRP must be in either 10 or 12 point Arial font.
+The MRP must be in either 10- or 12-point Arial font.
 Top and left margins should be 3.8 cm and the right and bottom margins should be 2.5 cm.
-All pages are to be numbered EXCEPT the title page and all pages should have header information containing the degree program, author's name, McMaster University and the department, e.g. MA MRP - A. Smith; McMaster University - Political Science Sources must be documented according to the conventions of a recognized academic style (MLA, Chicago, etc.).
+All pages are to be numbered EXCEPT the title page and all pages should have header information containing the degree program, author's name, McMaster University, and the department, e.g., MA MRP - A. Smith; McMaster University - Political Science Sources must be documented according to the conventions of a recognized academic style (MLA, Chicago, etc.).

 Those who fail to submit the final copy by the due date risk not graduating.
-Please note that INCOMPLETES will only granted for legitimate medical or other properly documented reasons.
+Please note that INCOMPLETES will only be granted for legitimate medical or other properly documented reasons.

-Your MRP will be read and marked by your supervisor and a second reader, normally chosen by your supervisor and/or the MA Convenor.
+Your MRP will be read and marked by your supervisor and a second reader, normally chosen by your supervisor and/or the MA Colloquium Convenor.

 The MRP is marked on a pass/fail basis.
 Truly outstanding papers may be given a pass with distinction (P+).
-We will collate comments from both markers and pass them on to the students by August 31, 2021.
+We will collate comments from both markers and pass them on to the students by August 31, 2023.

-MRPs will be graded and grades will be released informally via email on or about Friday, July 16, 2021.
-The release of final grades with comments from the Supervisor and second reader will be forwarded via email on or about Monday, August 16, 2021.
-A student whose MRP receives a failing grade will normally have the opportunity to revise and resubmit for August 16, 2021.
+MRPs will be graded, and grades will be released informally via email on or about Friday, July 21, 2023.
+The release of final grades with comments from the Supervisor and second reader will be forwarded via email on or about Friday, August 18, 2023.
+A student whose MRP receives a failing grade will normally have the opportunity to revise and resubmit for Tuesday, August 15, 2023.